zthomae/dagoba-rb/README.md

 graph.find("bob").is_parent_of.run  # returns the node for "delta"
 ```

-There are also a set of special querying methods:
+There are also a set of special searching methods:

 - `where` will filter the result set based on a predicate.
 - `take` will return only the first N items of a result set.
    Calling `run` multiple times will return the rest of the items in sets of N.
 - `as` will mark the current vertex with a symbol.
    This allows you to reference or backtrack to it later.
-   (Since the "current" vertex will change as the query is evaluated, this can eventually be applied to multiple vertices.)
+   (Since the "current" vertex will change as the search is evaluated, this can eventually be applied to multiple vertices.)
 - `merge` will return all of the vertices matched by a collection of mark names.
 - `except` will exclude vertices matched by a mark name.
 - `unique` will deduplicate a result set by vertex ID.
 - `with_attributes` will filter out vertices in the result set that do not match all of a set of provided attributes.
   This is provided as a syntactic sugar, and could be implemented in terms of `where`.
-- `select_attribute` will return only a given attribute when the query is run, instead of entire vertices.
+- `select_attribute` will return only a given attribute when the search is run, instead of entire vertices.
-- `select_id` will return only the result IDs when a query is run.
+- `select_id` will return only the result IDs when a search is run.
-- `back` will move the query pointer back to a marked vertex if a query has evaluated to a positive result.
+- `back` will move the search pointer back to a marked vertex if a search has evaluated to a positive result.
   This is useful for retreating back to a desired vertex after conditions on its relations have been satisfied.

 ## License